DON’T MISS

 Osterwieck

 Granted, it’s not an enormous city, but Osterwieck more than deserves a mention because of its remarkably well-preserved old town.
-Dating back to around 780, this historic city is peppered with an incredible amount of mediaeval architecture.
+Dating back to around 780, this historic city is peppered with an incredible amount of medieval architecture.
 Approximately half of the timber houses were built before 1720 and more than a third date from before the Thirty Years’ War.
 It really is like walking through the pages of a history book!

 Traditional food in Saxony-Anhalt